 - Walking works well for primary locations, such as Trocadéro, the Louvre, Montmartre, and Notre Dame, to name a few.
 Ladies, bring flats or otherwise comfy footwear.
 Louboutins are not walking shoes and may cause unnecessary foot fatigue;

 - UBER: Uber used to be our preferred method of getting around town—notably because it was cheaper, more convenient, and supportive of a better experience than taxis.
 Well, alas, that’s no longer the case in Paris, where UBER drivers often won’t pick you up for short rides, cancel without notice, and make you wait forever (time is money when it comes to your Paris photoshoot).
 We still, at times, use UBER, but now consider yourself cautioned.

 - Taxis are likely a better alternative to UBER since they can be cheaper, and you get to use the bus & taxi lanes during rush hour;

 - Rent an air-conditioned Mercedes van with an English-speaking driver.
 It’s the best investment you’ll make when you want multiple locations, a discrete environment for wardrobe changes, and a safe space for precious belongings and oversized props.
 The van can easily seat larger families, plus your photographer, videographer, and makeup artist.
-Effectively, you’ll save money since you get more from your commissioned photography package.
+You’ll essentially save money since you get more from your commissioned photography package.

 6. Hire a photographer’s assistant or a so-called lighting associate.

-An associate is compulsory for all our evening Paris photoshoots (that conclude after the official sunset) since we need help with lighting as well as with crowd and theft management.
+An associate is compulsory for all our evening Paris photoshoots (that conclude after the official sunset) since we need help with lighting and crowd and theft management.